Nauru International Airport: History

 The original airstrip was built during the World War II Japanese occupation of Nauru using forced labour.
 Operations began in January 1943.
+The airfield was attacked in 1943 and runway severely damaged by bomb runs in 1944.
 After the war, it was converted to a civilian airport.

 The airport is located in the Yaren district, just north of many of the government buildings, including the Parliament House, police station, and a secondary school.
 The airport holds the head office of the flag carrier, Nauru Airlines.

 Also located at the airport are the Republic of Nauru Civil Aviation Authority, tasked with airport security and operational management; the Directorate of Immigration, tasked with control of incoming and outgoing passengers, and the Nauru Customs Service.

+Terminal

+The single terminal has a small check-in counter, waiting areas, eatery, and gift shop on the ground floor.

 Airlines and destinations

 Nauru International Airport serves as the main hub of the national carrier, Nauru Airlines.